KarthikB-dev/190N_Project/README.md

 # How Was Data Collected?

 `tcpdump` was run on OpenWRT devices deployed at various locations, chief among them WAN ports.
 This data consisted of packet headers, timestamps, etc. This data was collected using a Shell script deployed to these devices.

+# What is Our Model Architecture?

+`XGBoost` is a gradient boosting library whose strengths include flexibility, ability to understand nonlinear relationships between data, and performance.
+It is a part of `scikit-learn`.